AdobeDocs/experience-manager-cloud-service.en/help/forms/using-form-data-model.md

 ### Invoke form data model using custom functions {#invoke-form-data-model-using-custom-functions}

 You can [invoke form data model from rule editor using custom functions](/help/forms/rule-editor.md#custom-functions-in-rule-editor-custom-functions).
 This allows you to access the form data model directly within your Adaptive Forms, enabling you to work with the form data model effortlessly.
-To invoke the form data model, it is mandatory to whitelist it for an Adaptive Form.
+To invoke the form data model, it is mandatory to add a form data model to an allowlist .

-To whiletlist the form data model for an Adaptive Form, perform the following steps:
+To add a form data model to an allowtlist for an Adaptive Form, perform the following steps:

 1. Go to Experience Manager web console at `https://server:host/system/console/configMgr`.
 1. Locate **[!UICONTROL Adaptive Form-Level Whitelisting of Form Data Model for Service Invocation - Configuration Factory]**.